Academic Authors: Muskan Panjwani, Alina Yakunina

 10. Underline the correct unit of time.

-Vacation at sea lasted 3 weeks / minutes / days / hours
+My summer vacation lasted for 3 weeks / minutes / days / hours.

 11. Compare the expressions.
-Fill in the blanks with.
+Use the following signs.

 1 days 2 hr 25 hr